Match pass: Wycombe Wanderers v Rovers

-Supporters can now purchase a match pass for Friday's Sky Bet Championship encounter against Wycombe Wanderers at Adams Park.
+Supporters can still purchase a match pass for today's Sky Bet Championship encounter against Wycombe Wanderers at Adams Park.

-With games still being played behind closed doors, the match pass is your best option to watch Rovers during the second half of the 2020-21 campaign.
+With games still being played behind closed doors, the match pass is your best option to watch Rovers during the final games of the 2020-21 campaign.

 A match pass allows you to live video stream or listen to live audio commentary of Rovers matches, depending on availability due to broadcasting restrictions.